 ENC institutional scholarships and grants are awarded to students meeting the eligibility criteria stated for each separate scholarship.
 Scholarships and grants do not have to be repaid.
 Awarding preference will be given to students who apply by the priority deadline, which is generally stated as six months prior to registration, and specifically stated as December 1 for the fall semester, and August 1 for the spring semester.
 It is to be understood that all institutional scholarships and grants have funding limits, and awards may not be available to students applying late, even though they may fit the stated criteria of the award.
-Please note that unless otherwise noted, institutional aid is applied to tuition only.
+Please note that unless otherwise noted, institutional aid is applied to tuition only and the total amount of ENC grants and scholarships cannot exceed the tuition charges.
 Off-campus study opportunities can affect ENC institutional scholarships and grants.
 Off-campus study opportunities will make you ineligible for institutional aid that semester.
 Please see Off-Campus Study Opportunities under Academic Information and Policies for important information about how each program impacts your institutional aid.

 All institutional aid is awarded based on a student being full-time status (12+ credits) for a semester.
 May/Summer term credits do not count toward your full-time status for a particular semester.
 Awards are not prorated for less than full-time status.
-If you withdraw from a class after the census date, you will retain your institutional status for that semester.
+If the student withdraws from a class after the census date, they will retain their institutional status for that semester.
 Institutional aid can come from a variety of funding sources.
-Therefore, you may see specific scholarship names change but your non-merit award amount will not decrease.
+Therefore, a student may see specific scholarship names change but the total amount of non-merit award amount will not decrease.